A foundational approach to the Lie theory for fractional order partial differential equations: Lie Theory for Fractional Pde s

-\end{infjet} Given a fractional differential equation in the form of Eq.~\eqref{fpde}, the space introduced above represents the suitable space for the prolongation procedure we require, with the identifications $\mathcal M\equiv X\times U$ and $\mathcal X\equiv X$.
-Indeed, using Eq.~\eqref{prop} we can rewrite Eq.~\eqref{fpde} as a differential equation involving an \textit{infinite} number of ordinary partial derivatives.
-Consequently, Eq.~\eqref{fpde} defines an infinite dimensional submanifold
+Given a fractional differential equation of the form of Eq.~\eqref{fpde}, the space introduced above represents a {suitable space for the prolongation procedure} we require, with the identifications $\mathcal M\equiv X\times U$ and $\mathcal X\equiv X$.
+Indeed, using Eq.~\eqref{prop}, we can rewrite Eq.~\eqref{fpde} as a differential equation involving an \textit{infinite} number of ordinary partial derivatives.
+For example, let us consider the fractional differential equation